 Performance testing will be conducted by an independent testing laboratory, mutually acceptable to Buyer and Envitech.
-The initial battery of tests will be ch 2924 Emerson St, Ste 320, San Diego, CA 92106 | Tel 619.223.9925 | Fax 619.223.9938 conducted at Buyer's expense (including all fees and charges of the independent testing laboratory, as well as payment for the services, if requested, of an Envitech engineer at Envitech's then current daily service rate plus travel and living expenses).
+The initial battery of tests will be conducted at Buyer's expense (including all fees and charges of the independent testing laboratory, as well as payment for the services, if requested, of an Envitech engineer at Envitech's then current daily service rate plus travel and living expenses).
 If the equipment performs at the applicable performance levels, as measured by the initial battery of tests, then the Envitech obligations and this performance warranty shall be deemed satisfied.